-The advantages of U-Net are as follows: (1) It is an efficient CNN that has relatively few parameters and can achieve high accuracy with a small amount of data.
-(2) It is capable in capturing the spatial characteristics of radar echoes and predicting the evolution of echoes.
-(3) The forecasting effect is very good for the next one or two frames.
+The advantages of U-Net are as follows: (1) it is an efficient CNN that has relatively few parameters and can achieve high accuracy with a small amount of data; (2) it is capable of capturing the spatial characteristics of radar echoes and predicting the evolution of echoes; and (3) the forecasting effect is very good for the next one or two frames.

-400 The disadvantages of U-Net are as follows: (1) It is unable to extract the temporal characteristics of changes in the radar echo.
-(2) The convolution operation will smooth the characteristics of the radar echo so that the shape of the predicted echo will change and deviate from the true one.
-(3) Through iterative training and prediction, the error accumulates.
+The disadvantages of U-Net are as follows: (1) it is unable to extract the temporal characteristics of changes in the radar echo; (2) the convolution operation will smooth the characteristics of the radar echo so that the shape of the predicted echo will change and deviate from the true one; and (3) the error accumulates through iterative training and prediction.